 You've probably heard that blogging is important for marketing your small business online.
-Whether you are new to blogging or you've been struggling to figure out what makes a good blog post, learning basic blog post anatomy can help your small business with future blog writing endeavors.
-Here's what you need to know about blog anatomy 101 from head to toe:
+Whether you are new to blogging or you've been struggling to figure out what makes a good blog post, learning the basic steps of creating a great blog post can help your small business with future writing endeavors.
+Here's what you need to know about how to structure a blog post.

-The body of a blog post is the blog post itself.
-Ideally, your blog post will be tightly focused and relatively short.
+The body of a blog post is the bulk of the blog post itself.
+Ideally, your post will be tightly focused and relatively short.
 Blog posts are generally not intended to be lengthy investigations but rather short, topical pieces that get right to the point.

-Some key elements to include within the body are:
+Some key elements to include within the body are listed below (use this blog post as an example!):

 - Bullet points